Project management statistics for 2023

 However, the digitalization of work has not been equally smooth in all areas.

-For the most recent Pulse of the Profession survey by PMI, organizations were asked how much change they’ve changed with regard to digitalization.
+In the 2021 Pulse of the Profession survey by PMI, organizations were asked how much they’ve changed with regard to digitalization.
 Here is how the respondents from different sectors answered.

-- 72% of respondents from IT reported many or some changes
+- 72% of respondents from IT reported many or some changes, and

-- 61% of respondents from Government reported many or some changes
+- 61% of respondents from the government reported many or some changes — 7% below the global average.

 Gymnastic enterprises also displayed a higher propensity towards complex problem-solving tools, artificial-intelligence-driven tools, and on-demand microlearning tools.